 - The press is labeled the enemy of the people

 - The wall between state and church is weakened

-- He would condemn the silent bystanders such as the Republican leaders who complain in private but are like scared rabbits in public who by their silence, condone his actions.
+- He would condemn the silent bystanders such as the Republican leaders who complain in private but are like scared rabbits in public where by their silence, they condone his actions.

 - He would dissaprove of the restrictions on free speech imposed not just by the right, but by the often-illiberal left where there is high probability of someone being offended.

 - He would have even lower respect now than he did during his lifetime for a weak media that is driven more by ratings than by finding the truth.

 In this current environment where there are few strong courageous vioices speaking out with great wit and clarity, in favor of democracy, science, secularism and the oppressed, his voice is dearly missed.

 Trump is pardoning Dinesh D’Souza who was convicted of breaking federal campaign laws.
 In Trump’s view prosecuting someone (on his side of the political aisle) for breaking the law is unfair.
 Yes, we are getting the same old tired old cry from Trump – that it’s all unfair.
 I view this as legal corruption.
 D’Souza, like racial profiler Sheriff Joe Arpaio, broke federal laws, but our system allows our President to pardon anyone almost without conditions.
 This highlights one of the problems with our system.
 We rely on the good judgement of the POTUS.

 Dinesh is a skilled debater, twisting words with great arrogance and confidence.
 He is not a match for Hitchens however, which is why it’s a pleasure to watch their debates.
 The stronger the opponent, the better we can see Hitchens’ rhetorical gifts in action.
 This debate is a double header because he is facing two skilled debaters.
 Notice that at several points Hitchens is slumping back in his chair, apparently bored with his opponents tedious arguments.
 He does not appear to be struggling to win.